GhaziRabeh/champs-league/README.md

 Install dependencies

-npm install
+npm install       # Using npm
-# or
-yarn
-# or
-pnpm install
+yarn              # Using Yarn pnpm install      # Using pnpm bun install       # Using Bun

 Run the development server

-npm run dev
+npm run dev       # Using npm
-# or
-yarn dev
-# or
-pnpm dev
+yarn dev          # Using Yarn pnpm dev          # Using pnpm bun dev           # Using Bun

 Open in browser